anthony-zhou/climate_code_conversion/README.md

 Once you've installed `pFUnit`, get the absolute path to its installation directory and add it to as an environment variable (e.g. `export PFUNIT_DIR=/home/ubuntu/pFUnit/build/installed`).

-## Environment Variables

-To run the LLM code, you need an `OPENAI_API_KEY` environment variable.
-You can set this from a `.env` file in this directory.
-For example: `touch .env && echo "OPENAI_API_KEY=sk-yadayadayada" > .env`.

-## Folder Structure

-`archive` contains old files.
-`fortran` contains a Fortran version of photosynthesis.
-`python_ci_func` contains a Python version of photosynthesis.
-`tests` contains unit tests for the `translation` module.
-`translation` contains the `translation` module, which is primarily a CLI used to translate code automatically.

 ### Installing `pFUnit`

 `pFUnit` is a testing library for Fortran that is used by CTSM for unit testing.
 Here's how you install it: